saratarekg/Trip-Genie/README.md

    - **Add to Wishlist:** To add a product to your Wishlist, access the product details page and click the 'Add to Wishlist' button.

    - **Rate and Review a Product:** You can Rate and Review a purchased Product by accessing the Product deailed page then pressing the Rate and Review button.

+   - **Proceed to checkout:** To proceed to checkout, access your cart and click the 'Proceed to Checkout' button.

+   - **Access and Rate past bookings:** You can view and rate your past bookings by clicking the burger button (☰) at the top right corner, then selecting 'My Account' and then pressing 'My Bookings'.